strike65/SwiftyStats/README.md

 *Each target must be built individually (i.e. no dependencies are defined)!*

-In addition a Plaground is added to the Xcode project to
+In addition a Playground is added to
 > * test the framework and
 > * do prototyping